ThilinaRajapakse/simpletransformers/README.md

 ### Structure

 _The file structure has been updated starting with version 0.6.0.
 This should only affect import statements.
-The old import paths should still be functional although the updated paths given below is now recommended_.
+The old import paths should still be functional although it is recommended to use the updated paths given below and in the minimal start examples_.

 * `simpletransformers.classification` - Includes all classification models.
   * `ClassificationModel`